Sombode/Obsidian-Vault/School/Economics/Economics, AP Edition, 22nd Edition..md

 	- Sellers do not *collude* (coordinate to control price)
 	- Sellers operate independently (without considering other firms)
 - **Differentiated (Unique) Products**
-	- They are heavily advertised (*nonprice competition*) based on their traits/qualities
+	- They are heavily advertised (*nonprice competition*) based on their traits/qualities (to attempt to shift consumer preferences: decrease demand elasticity and shift demand rightward)
 		- Attributes (slight qualitative variations)
 		- Service (customer support, employee expertise)
 		- Location (accessibility)